Developing your soft skills

 - organise yourself and work

-Develop your communication skills by meeting new people and working with them.
-You could:
+You can develop your communication skills by meeting new people and working with them.

 - join a sports team or creative arts club